Policy Interest Rate in Serbia

 3-Month BELIBOR (%, eop) | 0.90 | 0.94 | 4.95 | 5.71 | 4.70 |

-Central Bank remains on hold: At its meeting on 10 July, the National Bank of Serbia (NBS) decided to keep the key policy rate unchanged at 5.75%, where it has stood since September 2024.
-Markets were roughly split between a hold and a 25 basis points cut for the second consecutive meeting.
+Central Bank remains on hold: At its meeting on 7 August, the National Bank of Serbia (NBS) decided to keep the key policy rate unchanged at 5.75%, where it has stood since September 2024.
+The decision aligned with market expectations.

-NBS to cut rates ahead: The Central Bank provided no explicit forward guidance on the future direction of interest rates.
-Nonetheless, the majority of our panelists expect the Bank to reduce rates by end-2025 as inflation moderates.
-Most of our panelists expect a total reduction of 50 basis points by year-end from current levels.
-The next meeting is scheduled for 7 August.
+Panelists still expect rate cuts in 2025: The Central Bank provided no specific forward guidance on future interest rate movements.
+That said, the majority of our panelists expect the NBS to reduce rates ahead, projecting a total reduction of 25–75 basis points by the end of 2025.
+The next meeting is set for 11 September.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Serbian interest rate projections for the next ten years from a panel of 14 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Serbian interest rate.